Blowing Whistles

-Blowing Whistles is a two-act theatrical play written by Matthew Todd, the former editor of the UK's best selling gay magazine Attitude.
+Blowing Whistles is a 2005 British two-act theatrical play written by Matthew Todd, the former editor of the UK's best selling gay magazine Attitude.
 It centers on gay culture and the difficulties it presents gay men.
 It had a first run in June 2005 at the Warehouse Theatre, Croydon, where it was directed by Phil Willmott.
 Following this it was performed at Sound Theatre off Leicester Square, London in 2006, and has since seen productions in Sydney, Melbourne, Adelaide, Fire Island (New York), Boston, Palm Springs, Fort Lauderdale, San Francisco, Toronto and Vancouver.

 It returned to London transferring to the Leicester Square Theatre in 2008 in a production by Jonathan Altaras, directed by Pete Nettell who directed the Sydney production.
 It received overwhelmingly positive notices from such diverse publications as the gay press through to the right wing Spectator.
 The London Evening Standard compared it to Henrik Ibsen's A Doll's House, and The Stage compared it to the work of Larry Kramer.

 Discussion for 2010 included an Australian and UK tour with a possible return to Sydney and London.